David Williams (Australian soccer): Wellington Phoenix

 On 23 July 2018, it was announced that Williams had signed a one-year deal with Wellington Phoenix to return to the A-league.

 On 10 June 2019 it was announced that Williams would be leaving the Wellington Phoenix.

 Indian Super League

 ATK

 On 28 June 2019, Indian Super League club ATK signed him from A-league club Wellington Phoenix on a one-year contract.
 Williams scored his first goal for the club in their 5–0 routing of Hyderabad FC.
 He ended the season with 7 goals and 5 assists and the Indian Super League title.

 Mohun Bagan

 On 8 September 2020, Mohun Bagan confirmed the signing of David Williams on a one-year contract.
 On 21 December 2020, he scored the first goal for the club in a 1-0 win over Bengaluru FC.

 Perth Glory

 Williams returned to Australia to sign with A-League Men side Perth Glory in August 2022.

+In November 2025, he officially announced his retirement from playing after suffering an ACL injury in December 2024.